Connecting the world and beyond

 Mandate

 Climate change has intensified extreme weather events, including stronger hurricanes, heavier rains, severe floods, prolonged droughts, and intense heatwaves.
 Other hazards, such as earthquakes, tsunamis, volcanic eruptions, pandemics, and technological or industrial accidents, further compound the risks to communities worldwide.
-Nearly half of the world’s population is now highly exposed to natural hazards and disasters, with the most severe consequences affecting people in remote or underserved areas who often lack access to reliable information and communication services.
+Nearly half of the world’s population lives in areas exposed to natural hazards and disasters, with disproportionate impacts on people in remote or underserved areas who often lack access to timely, reliable information and communication services.

 ITU Resolutions